jesstierney/pliocene-da/data/model_output/raw/Contents.md

 ----------------------------------------

 ## Matlab Functions
 Each folder also contains several Matlab functions, which were used to pre-process the raw climate model output.
-Most climate models have two associated functions named `<model name>_preindustrial.m` and `<model name>_midpliocene.m`, which preprocess the data from the preindustrial (E280) and mid-Pliocene (Eoi400) experiments, respectively.

-The CESM2 folder also includes two additional functions `CESM2_eo400new.m` and `CESM2_pi400.m`, which pre-process data from those two experiments.
-Separately, the ECEarth-3.3 folder also includes two functions `download_ECEarth3.3_EOI400.m` and `download_ECEarth3.3_E280.m`, which were used to download raw output files from ESGF.
+The naming convention is `<model name>_<experiment tag>.m`.
+For example, the `COSMOS_eoi400.m` function was used to preprocess the COSMOS EOI400 run.

 The Matlab functions follow this general procedure: